phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 Globals initialization: GINIT()
 -------------------------------

-This hook is called everytime a thread is popped by the Threading library.
+This hook is called every time a thread is popped by the Threading library.
 If you use processes as multi-processing facility, this function is called only once, while PHP is starting up, just before ``MINIT()`` gets triggered.

 Not providing too many details here, you simply should initialize your globals here, usually to the value zero.